-Reporting to Law Enforcement & Others Forms of Redress
+Reporting to Law Enforcement and Others Forms of Redress

 Anytime a school staff member has reasonable suspicion that a bullying incident constituted a crime, he/she shall report it to law enforcement.
-Also, nothing in this policy shall prevent a victim/his/her family from seeking redress under state and federal law.
+In addition, nothing in this policy shall prevent a victim/his/her family from seeking redress under state and federal law.

-Documentation & Retention
+Documentation and Retention